This page has a list of caregiver supplies for you and for your patients. Some of them are essential while others will make your duties easier.

 Bedpan help and Tips - These simple looking devices are a must for patients who are on bedrest.
 They can be used when your patient has to urinate or have a bowel movement.
 Setting it up for use without making a mess can be a little tricky at first, but this page goes over a few tips and tricks to make the process much more manageable.

 How to use a urinal - For male patients, and even female patients in some cases, these handy little bottles can be a life saver and are well worth the investment.
 They make it easy for them to urinate anywhere and everywhere.
 They also have the added bonus of keeping up with their amount of output for those who are on strict intake and output (I&O).

 Using a bed alarm or chair alarm - This device has saved many patients who are a fall risk from falling.
 In some facilities, they are already programmed into the beds, while others can be used on any type of bed.
 Chair alarms are similar and just as useful for patients who are sitting in a standard chair or wheelchair.
 Don't hesitate to get and use these.
 They can save your patient from serious injury or even death.

-Call light help - These devices are usually in the form of a remote control.
+Call light info, help, and tips - These devices are usually in the form of a remote control.
 While they are used by patients primarily to call for assistance, they may have other uses as well such as turning lights and televisions on and off or adjusting the head of the bed.
 Although they are mainly used in facilities, they can also be used at home.
 Make sure they keep them close and listen out for them.